 Is Isofix Safer Than A Seatbelt?

-A study by the German Insurance Association showed that over 70% of children's car seats were regularly installed wrongly when only a seat belt was used, but 96% are installed correctly when an ISOFIX system is used.
+A study by the German Insurance Association showed that more than 70% of children's car seats were regularly installed wrongly when only a seatbelt was used, but 96% are installed correctly when an Isofix system is used.

-Yes.
-The government website outlines the legal requirements which you must follow in order to seat your children in a car safely.
-For the smallest members of the family, up to 13kg you need to ensure they’re in a rear facing baby seat with a harness then progressing to front facing up to 18kg.
+The UK government website outlines the legal requirements which you must follow in order to seat your children in a car safely.
+For the smallest members of the family, if they weigh up to 13kg then you need to ensure they’re in a rear-facing baby seat with a harness.
+They then progress to a front-facing chair up to 18kg in weight.

-The 5-seater Peugeot 3008 is one of the best crossover SUVs on the market and a popular choice of family car for most buyers.
-It has 2 Isofix points which can hold 2 child seats in the rear of the car, and then there’s another 1 in the front passenger seat.
-You’re also treated to a 520-litre boot and if that’s not enough room, it extends to a whopping 1670 litres with the rear seats dropped.
+The five-seater Peugeot 3008 is one of the best crossover-SUVs on the market and a popular choice of family car for most buyers.
+It has two Isofix points which can hold two child seats in the rear of the car, and then there’s another one in the front passenger seat.
+You’re also treated to a 520-litre boot and if that’s not enough room, it extends to a whopping 1,670 litres with the rear seats dropped.
 Perfect for those family holidays and trips to Ikea.

 It's the supersized version of the MINI Hatchback, but has enough room for your family and everything that comes with them.
-The Countryman has 2 sets of Isofix points at the back of the car and another 1 in the front passenger seat.
-It may seem small but the Countryman has 5 doors, so is easily accessible and has a large boot space too.
+The Countryman has two sets of Isofix points at the back of the car and another one in the front passenger seat.
+It may seem small but the Countryman has five doors, so is easily accessible and has a large boot space too.

 Tesla Model S

 If your average people carrier won’t do, you might be surprised to find that the Tesla Model S is shockingly spacious, and can easily accommodate you and your little ones.
-This stylish all-electric car has top-tether anchorages across all 3 rear seats, although the Isofix base points are only on the outer 2 seats.
-You can therefore get 3 child seats in the back of the Tesla, providing you have the right fixings for each of the positions.
+This stylish all-electric car has top-tether anchorages across all three rear seats, although the Isofix base points are only on the outer two seats.
+You can therefore get three child seats in the back of the Tesla, providing you have the right fixings for each of the positions.

 Does a small car take your fancy?
 How about one which is planet-friendly?
-Would you believe, the Renault Zoe has 3 Isofix mounting points?
-You have 2 in the back and 1 in the front, plus it has a 5-star Euro NCAP crash safety rating too.
+Believe it or not, the Renault Zoe has three Isofix mounting points - two in the back and one in the front.
 What more could you ask for from a small car?
 Great value?
 Well, as luck would have it, it's also one of the most affordable electric cars in the UK.

-Now, it might not be the most stylish car to go about town in.
-But if you’re looking to fit all 3 kids in the car without making use of the front passenger seat, the Citroen Berlingo might be for you.
-This MPV boasts the ability to fit 3 child seats in the rear (middle row on 7-seater versions), with each individual seat fitted with Isofix points.
+With its upright stance and squared-off shape, you can tell the Citroen Berlingo is derived from a van.
+But if you’re looking to fit all three kids in the car without making use of the front passenger seat, then this is the ideal vehicle for you.
+This MPV boasts the ability to fit three child seats in the rear (middle row on seven-seater versions), with each individual seat fitted with Isofix points.
 This is a great car for family days out too, as it features a large boot with multiple storage compartments.

-The Q7 ticks all the boxes when looking for a suitable family car without compromising on luxury.
-This SUV has 7 seats, with 5 Isofix points in every rear-seating position.
-The 2nd row is wide enough to take 3 seats, but you might want to give the kids a little extra room by sitting one in the 3rd row – and (hopefully) avoiding the in-car bickering as a result.
+An Audi Q7 lease ticks all the boxes when looking for a suitable family car without compromising on luxury.
+This SUV has seven seats, with five Isofix points in every rear-seating position.
+The second row is wide enough to take three seats, but you might want to give the kids a little extra room by sitting one in the third row – and (hopefully) avoiding the in-car bickering as a result.

 This wouldn’t be a lowdown on the best car for a family without looking at the classic Ford people carrier.
-The Galaxy is zero-hassle, a 7-seat MPV which allows you to load all 3 kids and their seats in the middle row with ease (and without breaking your back).
+The Galaxy has been around for a while, but it continues because it is zero-hassle – a seven-seat MPV which allows you to load all three kids and their seats in the middle row with ease (and without breaking your back).
 The rear doors open wide, which will grant you access to the middle-row seats easily, and the seats even slide individually for extra legroom for growing children.

 Land Rover Discovery

-We’re sure the Land Rover Discovery isn’t a surprise when looking at cars which can accommodate safe seating for 3 children.
-Brilliant for larger families, the Land Rover Discovery has 7 seats in total, 5 of which have full Isofix points.
-You can use the front passenger seat, the outer 2 chairs in the 2nd row and then both the seats in the 3rd row to mount a child-supporting safety system.
+We’re sure the Land Rover Discovery isn’t a surprise when looking at cars which can accommodate safe seating for three children.
+Brilliant for larger families, the Land Rover Discovery has seven seats in total, five of which have full Isofix points.
+You can use the front passenger seat, the outer two chairs in the second row and then both the seats in the third row to mount a child-supporting safety system.

-If safety and space is a top priority for you when looking for a new car, say hello to the Volkswagen Touran.
-This compact MPV features 9 airbags and 5 Isofix points on all of its rear seating, spread across the 2nd and 3rd rows of the car.
+If safety and space is a top priority for you when looking for a new car, then the Volkswagen Touran should be on your list.
+This compact MPV features nine airbags and five Isofix points on all of its rear seating, spread across the second and third rows of the car.
 Access is great too, thanks to doors that open wide so you can safely secure the kids in the Touran with minimal effort.

-Affordability is key when raising a family and if a roomy 7-seater is what you need, take a look at the Kia Sorento.
-A total of 4 of the Kia’s seats come with Isofix mounts (2 on the 3rd row and 2 on the outer seats on the middle row), plus you still have an additional 3 seats for other occupants to sit in.
+Affordability is key when raising a family and if a roomy seven-seater is what you need, take a look at the Kia Sorento.
+A total of four of the Kia’s seats come with Isofix mounts (two on the third row and two on the outer seats on the middle row), plus you still have an additional three seats for other occupants to sit in.